Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Mode Connectivity Unlearning

 \subsection{Parameter Mask}

-While the pathway searching process described above is already efficient, we aim to further improve the searching efficiency by selectively updating only the most important parameters.
-Existing parameter mask approaches, such as SalUn~\cite{salun2024}, primarily focus on identifying parameters that have a significant impact on the forgetting data.
-However, these parameters may also be crucial for the predictive performance on retaining data, which leads to unintended degradation in model utility.
-Subsequently, works~\cite{huang2025unified,foster2024fast} proposed weight saliency maps that jointly consider forgetting and retaining data based on the Fisher information matrix, which are computationally expensive.
-Moreover, all these parameter masking strategies operate at the element level within individual parameters.
-In the element-level parameter mask, gradient computations are still required for all parameters during training, which limits practical efficiency gains.
-In contrast, our approach masks entire parameters, enabling computational speedup by completely bypassing gradient computations for the masked parameters during training.
+While the above pathway search is efficient, we further improve efficiency by selectively updating parameters.
+Existing element-level parameter mask approaches~\cite{salun2024,huang2025unified} already show the effectiveness for preserving retaining performance and enhancing forgetting quality.
+However, in the element-level parameter mask, gradient computations are still required for all parameters, which limits practical efficiency gains.
+Here, \textbf{we show that masking an entire parameter achieves comparable effectiveness}, enabling computational speedup by completely bypassing gradient computations for the masked parameters.

-As illustrated in Figure~\ref{fig:overview}(a), our parameter mask strategy consists of two key components: filtering based on $\train_r$ and reserving based on $\train_f$.
-The strategy effectively identifies parameters that are highly influential for forgetting data while being less critical for retaining data, ensuring a more targeted update process.
+As illustrated in Figure~\ref{fig:overview}a, our parameter mask strategy consists of two key components: filtering based on $\train_r$ and reserving based on $\train_f$.
+The strategy effectively identifies parameters that are highly influential for $\train_f$ while being less critical for $\train_r$, ensuring a more targeted update process.

-\paragraph{Filtering based on $\train_r$.} We first utilize the gradient of the retaining loss with respect to the original model $\bm{\theta}_o$ on the retaining dataset $\train_r$.
-A fraction $k_r$ of the parameters is selected for exclusion, where these parameters exhibit an importance above a quantile-based threshold $\gamma_{k_r}$.
-The formulated equation is as follows,